ettodrzz/Cara/README.md

 ### NVM

-NVM stands for Node Version Manager.
+Stands for Node Version Manager.
 It is a tool that allows you to install, manage and switch between different version of Node.js.

 Before continuing [Git](https://github.com/ettodrzz/Cara#git) must be installed.